Timbuktu the Mysterious – Deep inside the Malian desert

-Timbuktu is a sister city to the following cities: Chemnitz (Germany), Hay-on-Wye (United Kingdom), Kairuan (Tunisia), Marrakesh (Morocco), Saintes (France) and Tempe AZ (United States).
+Timbuktu is a sister city to the following cities: Chemnitz (Germany), Hay-on-Wye (United Kingdom), Kairouan (Tunisia), Marrakesh (Morocco), Saintes (France) and Tempe AZ (United States).

 Timbuktu’s houses are ornamented with beautiful wooden doors with metal decoration.
-This peculiar aspect gives the city great charm and certain old vibes.
+This unusual aspect gives the city great charm and positive old vibes.

-The Sankore religious complex (university, mosque and madrassa) is the oldest of the three teaching schools in Timbuktu.
-It was a very important religious educational center from the 14th until the 18th century.
+The Sankore religious compound (university, mosque, and madrassa) is the oldest of the three teaching schools in Timbuktu.
+It was an important religious and educational center from the 14th until the 18th century.

 Traditional hand made bricks drying in the sun.
 The majority of the buildings in Timbuktu are built with these mud bricks.

-Timbuktu is a very peaceful and easy going desert city.
+Timbuktu is a very peaceful and relaxed desert city.